Dr Milena Heinsch

 DOI 10.1186/s12939-022-01640-5

-Citations Scopus - 8Web of Science - 6
+Citations Scopus - 1Web of Science - 10

-Co-authors Campbell Tickner, Frances Kaylambkin
+Co-authors Frances Kay

-2022 Gredig D, Heinsch M, Bartelsen-Raemy A, 'Exploring social work students attitudes toward research courses: comparing students in Australia and Switzerland', Social Work Education, 41 451-471 (2022) [C1]
+2022 Gredig D, Heinsch M, Bartelsen-Raemy A, 'Exploring social work students’ attitudes toward research courses: comparing students in Australia and Switzerland', Social Work Education, 41, 451-471 (2022) [C1]

 DOI 10.1080/02615479.2020.1849086

-Citations Scopus - 7Web of Science - 6
+Citations Scopus - 1Web of Science - 9

 2022 Heinsch M, Wells H, Sampson D, Wootten A, Cupples M, Sutton C, Kay-Lambkin F, 'Protective factors for mental and psychological wellbeing in Australian adults: A review', Mental Health and Prevention, 25 (2022) [C1]

 There is a need to better understand protective factors for mental and psychological wellbeing beyond the absence of disease.
 The current review sought to synthesise empirical (qualitative and quantitative) evidence on this topic to inform the development of future mental health and wellbeing interventions for Australian adults.
 Systematic searches of health and behavioural science databases were conducted to identify studies on protective factors for mental and psychological wellbeing in Australian adults.
 A total of 38 studies were included based on the following criteria: studies conducted in Australia from 2009 to present; articles written in English; articles which reported on empirical research, articles that were peer-reviewed, and research where study participants were Australian adults (>18 years).
 Data extraction was conducted using Covidence, and design quality was assessed according to the Levels of Evidence hierarchy.
 There was consistent evidence that components of social capital, physical and other lifestyle factors, individual attributes and creative arts constitute protective factors for mental and psychological wellbeing in Australian adults.
 The high prevalence of cross-sectional and self-report studies suggests more randomised and longitudinal research is needed.
-Additional qualitative research would facilitate a more detailed understanding of participants¿ lived experiences and perspectives.
+Additional qualitative research would facilitate a more detailed understanding of participants' lived experiences and perspectives.
 Existing evidence indicates a significant, positive relationship between social capital, physical and other lifestyle factors, individual attributes and creative arts engagement, and mental and psychological wellbeing among particular groups of Australian adults.
 Implications are considered for the development of interventions that promote mental health and wellbeing across a wide range of Australian regions and populations.

 DOI 10.1016/j.mhp.2020.200192

-Co-authors Dara Sampson, Frances Kaylambkin
+Co-authors Dara Sampson, Frances Kay

-2022 Wyllie J, Carlson J, Heinsch M, Kay-Lambkin F, McCoy A, 'eHealth Services and SDG3: Increasing the Capacity of Care', Australasian Marketing Journal, 30 131-141 (2022) [C1]
+2022 Wyllie J, Carlson J, Heinsch M, Kay-Lambkin F, McCoy A, 'eHealth Services and SDG3: Increasing the Capacity of Care', AUSTRALASIAN MARKETING JOURNAL, 30, 131-141 (2022) [C1]

-The paper¿s research objective pertains to explicating the concept of value co-creation of health and social outcomes in an eHealth digital ecosystem context that is critical in addressing sustainable development goal (SDG) 3 ¿ good health and well-being.
+The paper's research objective pertains to explicating the concept of value co-creation of health and social outcomes in an eHealth digital ecosystem context that is critical in addressing sustainable development goal (SDG) 3 ¿ good health and well-being.
 It conceptualises a theoretical framework using the dynamics inherent to the value cocreation process involving a user of eHealth services and considers the influences of all involved actors from an activity theory and dialogic engagement perspectives.
 A Mental Health, Alcohol and other drug use eHealth service (eCLiPSE) assists as a case to illustrate the proposed theoretical framework where three overarching propositions are advanced to provide managerial guidance and critical research enquiry.
 This framework clarifies the importance of improving dialogic engagement processes during both synchronous and asynchronous interactions over time as value creation pathways.
 Managerially, the paper points to the importance of optimising service design processes and role readiness of actors (users and healthcare professionals) to better enable consumers to engage in effective dialogue in eHealth interactions for harnessing value co-creation.
 Through the introduction of this framework, eHealth services can be better delivered and scaled to increase the capacity of care and achieve health outcomes pivotal to the success of SDG3.

 DOI 10.1177/18393349211069114

-Citations Scopus - 5Web of Science - 2
+Citations Scopus - 1Web of Science - 4

-Co-authors Frances Kaylambkin, Jamie Carlson, Jessica Wyllie
+Co-authors Frances Kay, Jamie Carlson, Jessica Wyllie

-2022 Cootes H, Heinsch M, Brosnan C, ''Jack of All Trades and Master of None'?
-Exploring Social Work's Epistemic Contribution to Team-Based Health Care', British Journal of Social Work, 52 256-273 (2022) [C1]
+2022 Cootes H, Heinsch M, Brosnan C, '‘Jack of All Trades and Master of None’?
+Exploring Social Work’s Epistemic Contribution to Team-Based Health Care', The British Journal of Social Work, 52, 256-273 (2022) [C1]

 From its inception, the social work profession evolved in tandem with public health, and has historically contributed to public health efforts to restore, protect and promote public health principles.
 In recent times, however, the most prominent role for health-related social work is in hospital-based, multidisciplinary teams.
 Curiously, scant attention has been paid to the place of social workers' knowledge - their 'epistemic contribution' - within this medical context.
 This article reports the findings of a scoping review that examined the role and function of social work knowledge in healthcare teams.
 Thematic analysis of the literature revealed four key themes: (i) a lack of clarity and visibility - 'Ok, what is my role?'; (ii) knowledge Hierarchies - 'Jack of all trades and master of none'?; (iii) mediator and educator - 'Social work is the glue' and (iv) public health principles - 'We think big'.
 Findings show that despite social work's epistemic confidence, and alliance with broader public health principles and aims, its knowledge can be marginalised and excluded within the multidisciplinary team context.
 The article introduces Fricker's theory of 'Epistemic Injustice' as a novel framework for inquiry into health care teams, and the mobilisation of social work knowledge within them.